silvrfur/sweet-shop-inventory/README.md

 * **Vercel v0**
   Used for UI design recommendations.

-* **ChatGPT 5.2**
+* **ChatGPT 5.2 & Cursor (GPT-4.1)**
-  Used to debug code.
+  Used to debug backend and frontend code.

-* **Cursor (GPT-4.1)**
-  Used to debug React components.

-AI tools were used as development assistants and not as autonomous code generators.

 ---

-## 8. Design Considerations
+## 9. Design Considerations

 * A single unified UI is used for both users and admins, with additional controls visible only to admins.
 * Frontend role checks enhance user experience, while backend authorization remains the source of truth.
-* The architecture is modular, scalable, and easy to extend.
+* The architecture is modular, scalable, and production-ready.

 ---

-## 9. Future Enhancements
+## 10. Future Enhancements

 * Order history for users
 * Low-stock alerts
-* Image upload for sweets
+* Image uploads for sweets
 * Advanced filtering and sorting
-* Production deployment
+* Analytics dashboard

 ---

-## 10. Conclusion
+## 11. Conclusion

 The Sweet Shop Management System demonstrates a complete full-stack solution with secure authentication, role-based access control, and a modern, responsive frontend.
-The project reflects real-world system design principles and best practices in modern web development.